M.A. Cinema Studies, New York University

 M.F.A. and B.F.A.
 Film, University of Wisconsin, Milwaukee

 Diego Costa’s PhD dissertation, Queerness Explained to My Mother, works through the symbolic possibilities and the speculative symptomatology of “barebacking” and compulsive cruising in digital sexual economies.
 Costa’s methodology involves Queer Theory (and practice), psychoanalysis and unconventional intimate archives.
-As a companion to the written dissertation, he is working on a feature-length experimental film titled Matricídio, a self-ethnographic series of provocative encounters with his Mother, Her sister, and Her drag doppelgängers.
+His dissertation project includes a feature-length experimental film titled Matricídio, a self-ethnographic series of provocative encounters with his Mother, Her sister, and Her drag doppelgängers.